 While many consumers are indeed adding smartphone-driven digital pay options into their payments toolbox, cash continues to resonate with American consumers, who show little interest in being ‘all in’ with cashless, or having their choices limited in any way.

 Contradicting an assumption that cash is fading away in the digital age, the Health of Cash Study reveals that not only do consumers continue to use cash, but in fact cash remains the most commonly used payment method by a comfortable margin, used by nine out of 10 consumers in the past six months, and by 80 percent on a monthly basis.

-Indeed, the data is clear that cash usage is woven deeply into the fabric of Americans’ payment behavior.
+Indeed, the data is clear that usage is woven deeply into the fabric of Americans’ payment behavior.
 When asked “Which is your most preferred payment method?” consumers selected cash as their second most-preferred method, at 27 percent, just behind debit cards at 33 percent.
 Credit cards, digital and checks rounded out the list with 22 percent, 15 percent, and 3 percent, respectively.

 And the most preferred way to pay for millennials?
 Cash, at 29 percent, followed in a close grouping by debit card (26 percent), digital (25 percent), then credit card (17 percent) and finally checks (3 percent).
 Yes; you read that right.
 Millennials’ most preferred way to pay is cash.

 Why Cash Endures – Three Key Truths

 The Health of Cash survey results suggest there are three key truths that guide consumers in their payment decisions.
 Despite the rise of digital payments, people don’t think cash is going away, and they aren’t longing for a cashless future because they value cash’s unique attributes against the backdrop of all three truths.

 Truth One: American Consumers Embrace Freedom of Payment Choice